-Christmas is around the corner, but luckily, we still have over a month to plan this year’s gift list and try to save money by avoiding last-minute shopping.
+Christmas is right around the corner, but luckily, we still have over a month to plan this year’s gift list and try to save money by avoiding last-minute shopping.
 Do you know how to save money on Christmas gifts?

 Below I’ve listed some ideas that might help you spend less on your gifts this year and even make Christmas shopping an enjoyable (and dare I say it, stress-free) experience.